dboone31/facebook-conversion-api-nextjs/README.md

 > Next.js wrapper for [Facebook's Conversion API](https://developers.facebook.com/docs/marketing-api/conversions-api/)

 # Facebook / Meta Conversion API for Next.js
-This package helps you implement Facebook Conversion API in Next.js.
+This package helps you implement Facebook Conversion API in Next.js v14+ w/ App Router.

 It includes an API route handler for sending server-side events to Facebook and client-side functions to trigger the events.